Irritable Bowel Syndrome and Complementary Health Approaches: What the Science Says

 Irritable Bowel Syndrome and Complementary Health Approaches

 There is some evidence that suggests some probiotics may improve symptoms of IBS; however, benefits have not been conclusively demonstrated, and not all probiotics have the same effects.
+Clinical guidelines issued in 2021 by the American College of Gastroenterology recommend against the use of probiotics for the treatment of global IBS symptoms.
+(The recommendation is conditional, with “very low level of evidence.”)

 What Does the Research Show?